Buddy MacKay: Diplomacy

 After his governorship ended, MacKay retired from active politics, but remained publicly active.

 MacKay was appointed by President Clinton as a special envoy for the Americas, being the second person to hold this position.
 During his tenure he traveled to 26 countries in the Americas, working on issues such as the Free Trade Area of the Americas (FTAA), the North American Free Trade Agreement (NAFTA), the Caribbean Basin Initiative (CBI), hemispheric security, strengthening the rule of law, labor standards, environmental policies and human rights.

 Governors’ forum

-He attended a “Day with Florida Governors” symposium, organized by the University of Central Florida and Louis Frey Institute on March 27, 2006, with Governor Bush and former governors Claude Roy Kirk Jr., Reubin Askew, Bob Graham and Bob Martinez (Wayne Mixson, who served for three days after Graham's resignation, wasn't present).
+He attended a “Day with Florida Governors” symposium, organized by the University of Central Florida and Louis Frey Institute on March 27, 2006, with Governor Bush and former governors Claude Roy Kirk Jr., Reubin Askew, Bob Graham and Bob Martinez; Wayne Mixson, who served for three days after Graham's resignation, did not attend.

 Personal life and death

 MacKay's memoir about his political career, How Florida Happened, was published by the University Press of Florida in March 2010.

 MacKay died at his home in Ocklawaha, Florida, on the afternoon of December 31, 2024.